singhutkarshh/PR-LostandFound/readme.md

 - Run the command `npm run dev`
 - Change the directory to the backend folder
 - Run the command `npm run dev`

-### How to contribute

-- Fork the repository
-- Clone the repository
-- Create a new branch
-- Comment on an issue or create a new issue to claim it
-- Make the changes
-- Create a pull request
-- Wait for the maintainers to review the pull request
-- Make the changes if required